 There are both common and variable issues that contribute to the challenges facing Ontario First Nations.
 Reasons range from a greater need for consistent leadership support, policy implementation and decision-making.
 The inability to attract and retain a stable and trained workforce, ineffective set up/use of software, internal controls and reporting systems, access to support systems such as human resources and information technology, financial literacy levels of non-financial program managers and more.

-Our team consists of experienced, dedicated professionals.
-We work closely with First Nation communities to understand their specific needs and tailor our services accordingly.
-We believe that effective governance requires active participation and input from community members, leadership, and other stakeholders.
+Our team consists of experienced, dedicated professionals who work closely with First Nation communities to understand their specific needs, and tailor our services accordingly.
+At governWISE our belief is that effective governance requires active participation and input from community members, leadership, and other key stakeholders.
 In addition to providing support and guidance, we also offer capacity development programs and training opportunities.
 These programs are designed to empower First Nations to build their capacity and enhance their governance structures.

-The governWISE Alliance is dedicated to helping Ontario First Nations strengthen their governance and build capacity.
+governWISE Alliance is dedicated to assisting First Nations to strengthen governance and build capacity.
 We believe that by working collaboratively and empowering communities, we can create positive and sustainable change.
 Contact us today to learn more about how we can support your community.